h4z3m/custom-bootloader/bl/README.md

 1. Host sends BL_FLASH_ERASE_CMD with the start address and pages to erase starting from thet address.
 2. BL sends BL_ACK_CMD.
-   1. If failed, BL sends BL_ACK_CMD with negative ack with the errored field.
+   1. If failed, BL sends BL_ACK_CMD with negative ack with the errored fielid.

 ### BL_ENTER_CMD_MODE_CMD Procedure